uklg/django-site-docker-models/README.md

 if css does not update then remove staticfiles dir from server republish and restart app

+this may not work as debug is turned off and static generation needs to happen in none debug mode

+env,dynamically loading, mounted volume,  css_works with debug,

+debug, yes, /code, true
+prod, no, /app, false

-use pip freeze to get a manifest of  versions at run time and apply them to requirements.txt.
+ pip freeze to get a manifest of  versions at run time and apply them to requirements.txt.

+### Dev mode

 in dev mode can change the code including config on the fly and it makes process restart.

+the css is provided by the static to build which is not populated on